How do preferences work

 - Classic Row - A previous generation layout element that is built on the original CSS float system.
 This is supported for backwards compatibility, but we recommend using the new Row element moving forward.

 When enabled, it will show the Dynamic content icon in supported controls like text inputs.
-Learn more about this by reading Work with Dynamic Content.
+Learn more about this by reading our article on Dynamic Content.
 Defaults to Off with X or standalone Cornerstone and On with Pro.

 While using the application, determine if the WordPress toolbar appears across the top of the screen.
 If you adjust this setting you will need to refresh your browser after saving the preferences.
 This because the WordPress toolbar is not part of our dynamically rendered application.